Santa Rosa, Missouri

 Santa Rosa is an unincorporated community in northeast DeKalb County, in the U.S. state of Missouri.

 The community sits adjacent to the DeKalb-Daviess county line on the north side of Missouri Route E. Grindstone Creek flows past one-quarter mile to the east.

 History

 A post office called Santa Rosa was established in 1875, and remained in operation until 1954.
 Besides the post office the community had a schoolhouse, the Santa Rosa School.

+Demographics

+Santa Rosa was incorporated during the 1930 and 1940 US census.
+Its population then was 122 and 141, respectively.